 - Random lumber, mostly 2’x4’s and 2’x6’s: $80

 - Flooring: $0-$2,000.
 The flooring pictured was free from my local gym.

 - Carpet: Free from a friend’s home renovation.

 - Holds: Endless $$$, but I recommend $1,000 to start (see the second installment in this series for recommendations)

 - Accessories: $200–400

 - Tools: You may have everything you need, but likely you’ll to need to fill in some gaps in your tool quiver.

 Spend the appropriate time researching what will and will not work for you.
-There are many resources out there on how to build both free standing home walls and walls in existing structures.
+There are many resources out there on how to build both freestanding home walls and walls in existing structures.
 Wrapping your head around the engineering involved can take time.
 Befriend a carpenter or engineer.
-Talk to your climbing partners, consult your local routesetters, join social media home-wall groups and ask questions.
-A woody won’t be an excuse to quit your gym membership but it can be a great addition for the busy professional or stay-at-home parent.
+Talk to your climbing partners, consult your local route-setters, join social media home-wall groups, and ask questions.
+A woodie won’t be an excuse to quit your gym membership, but it can be a great addition for the busy professional or stay-at-home parent.